 Berlin's original 15th-century City Palace, or Stadtschloss, was severely damaged during World War II.
 Even though it could have been salvaged, the new socialist government viewed it as a symbol of Prussian imperialism and decided to demolish it in 1950.

-The Palace of the Republic, or Palast der Republik — which, along with its parliamentary functions, housed various cultural events, art galleries, restaurants and a bowling alley — was built in its place in the 1970s.
+Along with its parliamentary functions, the Palace of the Republic housed various cultural events, art galleries, restaurants and a bowling alley — was built in its place in the 1970s.

 Following German reunification, the Palace of the Republic was closed to the public as the building was contaminated by asbestos.